 What Are The Causes Of Inhalant Addiction?

-Inhalant addiction causes severe damage to the heart, lungs, brain, and other systems in the body.
-Three physical effects of inhalant addiction are:
+The physical effects of Inhalant addiction cause severe damage to the heart, lungs, brain, and other systems in the body.

 Inhalant addiction causes poor concentration, mood swings, psychoses, hallucinations, and other effects.
-Three categories of the mental effects of inhalant addiction are;
+Three categories of the mental effects of inhalant addiction are:

-- Cognitive Impairment: Users often experience memory loss, poor concentration, and impaired judgment.
+- Cognitive Impairment: Users experience memory loss, poor concentration, and impaired judgment.
 The Permanente 2022 Journal highlights that “Cognitive deficits are common among chronic inhalant users, affecting their ability to perform everyday tasks.”

 - Mood Disorders: Inhalant addiction is associated with mood disorders such as depression and anxiety.
 According to a study published in the Journal of Substance Abuse Treatment in 2020, “Individuals with inhalant addiction frequently suffer from severe mood swings and emotional instability.”